Analogs of spontaneous emission and lasing in photonic time crystals

 For simplicity, we assume a single-harmonic modulation $\delta(t) = \delta \cos(\Omega t)$, where $\Omega$ is the modulation frequency.
-Under this assumption the Floquet Hamiltonian $\mathbf{H}_k^{F}$ becomes block-tridiagonal.
+Under this assumption, the Floquet Hamiltonian $\mathbf{H}_k^{F}$ is block-tridiagonal.
 The corresponding eigenvalue equation $\mathbf{H}_k^{F}\mathbf{F}_{k,\alpha} = \omega_\alpha\mathbf{F}_{k,\alpha}$, where $\mathbf{F}_{k,\alpha}$ denotes the Floquet eigenvector, defines the quasi-frequency band structure of the PTC.
-At the near-resonant condition $\Omega\simeq2\omega_k$, with $\omega_k$ representing the Bloch‑mode frequency of the resonator array, asymmetric coupling occurs between the original positive-frequency band and the Floquet sideband of its corresponding negative-frequency band, opening a momentum gap at $\Omega/2$ (Fig.~\ref{fig:Fig1}b).
+At the near-resonant condition $\Omega\simeq2\omega_k$, with $\omega_k$ representing the Bloch‑mode frequency of the resonator array, asymmetric coupling occurs between the original positive-frequency band and the Floquet sideband of its corresponding negative-frequency band, opening a momentum gap around $\Omega/2$ (Fig.~\ref{fig:Fig1}b).
 The plot combines continuum-limit Bloch–Floquet dispersions with discrete $k$-resolved resonances whose spacing reflects the finite number of unit cells ($N=12$).
-At the edges of these gaps, we observe exceptional points (EPs), where Floquet eigenmode and their quasi-eigenfrequencies coalesce simultaneously.
+At the edges of this gap, we observe exceptional points (EPs), where Floquet eigenmodes and their complex quasi-eigenfrequencies coalesce.
 Within the momentum gap, the two modes exhibit unequal decay rates, as reflected by the splitting in the imaginary parts of the quasi-eigenfrequencies (see the bottom panel of Fig. \ref{fig:Fig1}b).